 Carol’s most recent book is Teaching the Story: Fiction Writing in Grades 4-8 (Maupin House, 2008).
 Carol enjoys teaching writing and has presented at many educators and writing conferences.
 She has published widely in newspapers and magazines and along with Joyce Hostetter, co-publishes Talking Story, a newsletter for educators and media specialists.
 Find her thoughts on the writing process, book reviews, and giveaways on her blog.
-HALF-TRUTHS, a young adult novel that takes place in Charlotte, NC in 1952 is on submission.
-She is working on the sequel, TOXIC, and several picture book ideas.
-She also coordinates the SCBWI-Carolinas blog.
-When she isn’t reading, writing, or blogging about either one of those, you’ll find her walking with friends, swimming, or playing with one of her seven grandchildren.
+HALF-TRUTHS, her middle-grade novel that takes place in Charlotte, NC in 1950 is in the tweaking stage.
+She recently discovered nonfiction picture books and is trying her hand at that.
+Carol also coordinates the SCBWI-Carolinas blog.
+When she isn’t reading, writing, or blogging about either one of those, you’ll find her walking with friends, golfing, or playing with one of her seven grandchildren.

-Jarm (’J’ pronounced as a ‘Y’) Del Boccio finds her inspiration in everyday life, but in particular, when she travels the globe, observing the quirky things that happen along the way.
-Focusing on the lives of characters from the past, her passion is to breathe new life into the pages of history, offering her young readers hope, heart and a hero.
+Jarm (’J’ pronounced as a ‘Y’) Del Boccio finds her inspiration in everyday life, particularly when she travels the globe, observing the quirky things that happen along the way.
+Focusing on the lives of characters from the past, her passion is to breathe new life into the pages of history, offering her young readers hope, heart, and a hero.

-A freelance writer, Sally Matheny’s writing is published in worldwide, national, regional, online and print publications including Appleseeds, Clubhouse Jr., Homeschooling Today, Practical Homeschooling, Keys for Kids, and The Old Schoolhouse.
-Sally also writes curriculum, inspirational articles, and she has a few children’s books marinating before serving them to publishers.
+A freelance writer, Sally Matheny’s writing is published in worldwide, national, regional, online, and print publications including Appleseeds, Clubhouse Jr., Homeschooling Today, Practical Homeschooling, Keys for Kids, and The Old Schoolhouse.
+Sally also writes curriculum and inspirational articles, and she has a few children’s books marinating before serving them to publishers.
 Blogging at SallyMatheny.com, Sally encourages people to live victoriously and to courageously tell the next generation wondrous things.

 Ava Pennington is an author, speaker, and Bible teacher.
 She has published Daily Reflections on the Names of God (Revell) and co-authored two children’s picture books.
 Her articles have appeared in Christian magazines such as The Lookout, Today’s Christian Woman, Power for Living, and Focus on the Family’s Clubhouse, as well as blogs such as Revive Our Hearts True Woman blog.
 She has also contributed to 25 Chicken Soup for the Soul books.